 be well-rounded….
 CELEBRATE PI DAY !

-what is pi?
+What’s pi?
 Pi comes from dividing the distance around a circle (i.e., circumference) by the greatest distance across that circle (i.e., diameter), and that result is the same number no matter how large the circle is.
-Even though this relationship has been known for thousands of years, it was only 3 centuries ago that the Greek letter π (pi, the first letter of the Greek word for “surrounding perimeter”) was introduced.
+Even though this relationship has been known for thousands of years, it was only 3 centuries ago (1706) that the Greek letter π (pi, the first letter of the Greek word for “surrounding perimeter”) was introduced.
 Pi is an irrational number and so it cannot be written as a fraction and its decimal representation never stops or repeats.
-Computers have now computed over 12 trillion decimal places of pi so far.
+Computers have found 22 trillion (and counting) decimal places of pi!

-what is “Pi Day”?
+What’s “Pi Day”?
 We can write March 14 as 3-14, and 3.14 is the beginning of that special number pi.
 Since 1988 (thanks to physicist Larry Shaw of San Francisco’s Exploratorium), math classes, math clubs, and museums from coast to coast have observed each March 14 as PI DAY, a chance to celebrate not just pi, but also the too-often-unsung beauty and connections of all math in our world.
 By passing House Resolution 224 in 2009, the U.S. House of Representatives enshrined March 14 as “Pi Day” to encourage “schools and educators to observe the day with appropriate activities that teach students about Pi and engage them about the study of mathematics.”
 Pi Day 2015 was “Pi Day of the Century” because the date 3/14/15 is the only one this century that contains not just three, but the first five digits of pi!
-This way of writing dates is used mainly in the United States (a rare exception: Belize), making Pi Day a fairly distinctive American holiday!
+This “month/day/year” way of writing dates is used mainly in the United States (and Belize), making Pi Day a fairly distinctive American holiday!
 (And, yes, it’s also Einstein’s birthday.)